AXGKl/blog/docs/ll/gimp/gimp.md

    Filessize will explode though, clear, but that would be the case with a print -> sign -> fill out / scan cycle as well.

+## Layer Merging

+Alt-i (Image) -> l (Merge Layers) -> confirm.
+Do this after copy - paste in place

+## Changing Text on a Scanned PDF

+- Needed to change an address but the pdf was just an image.
+- You have to cut and paste the letters and re-assemble them for the new text - but its fast:
+    - Rectangle select -> copy (ctrl-c) -> paste in place, move the letter to destination.
+    - Then merge layers (alt-i, l, confirm)